January 5, 2018

-There are, however, one or two newer car insurance businesses like Prime Meridian Direct, who have really responded to National Treasury’s request for cheap car insurance solutions.
+There are, however, one or two newer car insurance businesses like Prime Meridian Direct (PMD), who have really responded to National Treasury’s request for cheap car insurance solutions.
 For example, Prime Meridian Direct has pioneered several unique, innovative, affordable, high-quality car cover products and their premium rates are up to 70% less costly than traditional comprehensive motor insurance.
 They have achieved this by transparently targeting specific motoring risks and excluding others.

-Not only this, but Prime Meridian Direct has innovated no less than 9 car insurance industry firsts for their products:
+Not only this, but Prime Meridian Direct (PMD) has innovated no less than 9 car insurance industry firsts for their products:

 Many South African motorists are notorious for their complete disregard for the rules of the road.
 They will ultimately need to be brought in check if there is to be any hope of resolving South Africa’s car insurance crisis.